Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 There's plenty of decent alternatives to FileZilla, such as [Cyberduck](https://cyberduck.io/) that you may also want to try.
 The AWS [tutorial](https://docs.aws.amazon.com/transfer/latest/userguide/transfer-file.html) lists several alternatives and provides instructions for establishing an SFTP connection from them.

+#### VSCode for SFTP (Credit to Roshan for suggesting this)

+[VSCode](https://code.visualstudio.com/) is an excellent IDE for coding in a variety of languages and environments.
+Additionally, VSCode can connect to remote servers, allowing you to edit and transfer files over SFTP.
+To learn more, see the guide [here](https://code.visualstudio.com/docs/remote/ssh-tutorial).

 ## Orientation to Linux Files and Navigation

 Once you have successfully connected, complete the following steps: